Post

 ~/

-Share Common Config Between Machines
+Share Common Configuration Between Machines

 Create a “common” branch with shared configs, then merge it into machine branches: